Tulum vs Puerto Vallarta: Which One Is Better for a Vacation?

 Tulum highlights

-✅ The town of Tulum is perfect to visit for a relaxing vacation because of its chill atmosphere, friendly community, charming surroundings, a popular yogi and holistic community, and overall very distinct appeal.
+✅ The town of Tulum is perfect to visit for a relaxing vacation because of its chill atmosphere, friendly community, charming surroundings, a popular yoga and holistic community, and overall very distinct appeal.

 ✅ Beaches in Tulum have the famous Caribbean-coastline charm to them.

-You will fall in love with the breathtaking views that the combination of white sand and unending turquoise waters of Tulum beaches creates.
+You will fall in love with the breathtaking views that the combination of white sand and the unending turquoise waters of the Tulum beaches creates.

 ✅ Downtown Tulum (Pueblo) is where you will find exciting nightlife, lots of great restaurants and cafes, and lots of shopping experiences (which are also available on the beach side of the town).